Integrate backend modules with your system

 --update-secrets=/secret/jwt_secret_key=${JWT_SECRET_NAME}:latest

-Deploy the Cloud Pub/Sub Interceptor service
+Deploy Cloud Pub/Sub interceptor service

-• INTERCEPTOR_SERVICE_NAME: The Cloud Run service name of your Cloud Pub/Sub Interceptor.
+• INTERCEPTOR_SERVICE_NAME: The Cloud Run service name of your Cloud Pub/Sub interceptor.
 Recommended value: cloud-pubsub-interceptor.

-• INTERCEPTOR_IMAGE_NAME: The image name of your Cloud Pub/Sub Interceptor service.
+• INTERCEPTOR_IMAGE_NAME: The image name of your Cloud Pub/Sub interceptor service.
 It can be the same as INTERCEPTOR_SERVICE_NAME.
 Recommended value: cloud-pubsub-interceptor.

 Build the Docker image